 Pip develops and implements Mayvin’s marketing and business development strategies.
 A creative thinker, her key skills are in content editing and research.
 She is known for her warm, empathic approach to building new business relationships.

 Pip Rowson manages Mayvin’s networking and thought leadership events.
-These quarterly events provide and opportunity for Mayvin’s community of Organisation Development and HR practitioners to meet and make connections.
+These regular events provide and opportunity for Mayvin’s community of Organisation Development and HR practitioners to meet and make connections.

 Pip also develops and edits content for Mayvin’s mailings, website and social media.
 In 2016, she managed the redesign and launch of Mayvin’s website and brand.